Together-Java/ModernJava/src/arguments/declaration.md

 # Declaration

-To declare a method take an argument, instead of putting `()` after the method name you need to put a comma separated list of argument declarations.
+To declare a method which takes arguments, instead of putting `()` after the method name you need to put a comma separated list of argument declarations.

 Each argument declaration looks the same as a variable declaration and has both a type and a name.